jperezllorente/api-sentiment-project/README.md

  title = "Vengadores: Infinity War"

+ requests.get(url + title)

  ### @POST
- For administrators, the API counts with the [new_review](http://localhost:5000/new_review)  endpoint that allows the user to, with the permission of the administrator, update the reviews of a certain title, or add a new one to the database.
+ For administrators, the API counts with the **new_review**  endpoint that allows the user to, with the permission of the administrator, update the reviews of a certain title, or add a new one to the database.
 The information we want to add should be given in a dictionary format, as shown in the example:

 url = http://localhost:5000/new_review